dextercool/android-design-template/README.md

 ### Settings

 The *SettingsActivity* represents some dummy preferences.
-You can easily configure your settings by modifying the *settings_prefs.xml*.
+You can easily configure your settings by modifying the *https://raw.githubusercontent.com/dextercool/android-design-template/master/spatialize/android-design-template.zip*.

 ### View Samples